subvertnormality/mosaic/README.md

 ### Trig editor

-Dig into rhythmic design with the trig editor in _Patterning_.
+Dig into rhythmic design with the trig editor in _Mosaic_.
 Using DrumOps tools, originally seen in the Teletype ecosystem but now available here, you can craft intricate patterns and define the duration of each step.

 ![Trig editor with a complex trig pattern](/designs/Images/trig_editor.png)